MikeFultonDev/batchtsocmd/README.md

 - Input files can be ASCII (ISO8859-1) or EBCDIC (IBM-1047)
 - Encoding is auto-detected via file tags; untagged files are assumed to be EBCDIC
 - Output files will be tagged as IBM-1047
-- If --systsprt is not specified, output goes to DUMMY
+- Both --systsprt and --sysprint default to 'stdout'
-- If --sysprint is not specified, output goes to stdout (tagged as IBM-1047)
+- When stdout is used, SYSTSPRT output is written first, then SYSPRINT output

 ## License